 Create a standard processing path in Eloqua

 Creating forms to gate your high value assets in Eloqua is relatively easy.
 However scaling a one-form to one-asset approach across a global website in multiple languages is problematic.
-Creating an Eloqua form for each language version of each high value asset you want to gate creates huge in-efficiencies.
+Creating Eloqua forms for each language version of each high value asset you want to gate creates huge in-efficiencies.
 Even a modest number of gated downloads can scale into a management nightmare for web and marketing automation developers.

 For organizations with hundreds of forms, a more manageable technique is to deploy a single master Eloqua form and direct all your website based forms through this standard data collection point.
 This de-couples the data collection and processing actions within Eloqua from the front-end form experience your web users see.
 This allows you to take greater control and governance of that experience and hence greater control of your data standards.

-Data submitted from the front-end forms is pushed into the back-end Eloqua form.
+Data submitted from the front-end forms is pushed into the back-end Eloqua forms.
 The processing of the data within Eloqua is determined based on the processing steps in the master form.
 This approach adds huge efficiency to the deployment and management of lead generation forms; allowing marketers to accomplish more with less effort.

 Advanced Eloqua form processing techniques